DuPage County Student Immigration Lawyers

 Other Provisions of the DREAM Act

 In addition to the creation of the DREAM Fund, the Illinois DREAM Act also includes two other important provisions.
 Undocumented youth are now allowed to obtain an Illinois driver’s certificate; this certificate is similar to a driver’s license and gives driving privileges to immigrants without documentation.
 The main difference is a driver’s certificate cannot be used for federal identification purposes.
 Undocumented youth are now also able to participate in the Illinois Prepaid Tuition Plan and the State Treasurer’s College Saving Pool.
 To participate in these programs, students must have a Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN).
 Undocumented students who want to participate must obtain an ITIN from the IRS.
 Please note: the IRS is not allowed to share this information with the Department of Homeland Security (DHS).The Illinois DREAM Act is an important step to allow undocumented youth the opportunity to obtain a quality education and the ability to drive legally in Illinois.
 It is important to understand, however, that this Act does not provide a path to legal status or citizenship, nor does it provide automatic protection from deportation/removal.
 If you are concerned about how taking advantage of the programs available may impact your status in the U.S., it is best to speak with a skilled immigration attorney.
-At Mevorah Law Offices LLC, we have extensive experience with all matters related to immigration law.
+At Mevorah & Giglio Law Offices, we have extensive experience with all matters related to immigration law.
 Our award-winning lawyers frequently help clients for even the most complex immigration cases.
 We put our in-depth experience to work to examine your circumstances thoroughly and determine the best course of action to take advantage of the benefits available to you while preserving your status.
 Contact our office today at 630-932-9100630-932-9100 for a free consultation.